10 Healthcare Certifications You Can Get in 2 Years or Less

 What’s the Job Market Like for Neurodiagnostic Technicians?

-NDTs have one of the best-paying roles in allied healthcare, with workers pulling in an average $51,000 each year.
-Thanks to the increased use of non-invasive procedures, the medical world relies heavily on diagnostic technicians to assist in diagnosing various health conditions.
+NDTs have one of the best-paying roles in allied healthcare, with workers pulling in an average of nearly $50,000 each year.
+Thanks to the increased use of non-invasive procedures, the medical world relies heavily on neurodiagnostic techs to assist in diagnosing various health conditions.
 These are only a few reasons for why the NDT job market is set to rise by 17% over the next decade.

 Looking to get into the operating room but don’t want to spend years in medical school?
-Joining a surgical technologist training program can get you in the action in about a year and a half – all without a medical degree!
+Joining a surgical technologist training program can get you in the action in 2 years or less – all without a medical degree!

-During your training course, you’ll discover everything you need to become a vital member of the surgical team, from operating room prep, sterilization methods, and pre- and post-operative patient care.
-This career is often a stepping stone to other medical careers, and many surgical techs (also called scrub techs) go on to become registered nurses (RNs).
+During your training course, you’ll discover everything you need to become a vital member of the surgical team including operating room prep, sterilization methods, and pre- and post-operative patient care.
+This career is often a stepping stone to other medical careers, and many surgical techs (also called scrub techs) go on to become surgical assistants or registered nurses (RNs).